 - 3G connectivity should be available on all N. American carriers, however some phones (particularly those from lesser known manufacturers or in the lower price tiers), may have limited compatibility outside Europe.

-If you were purchasing the handset, you would first need to check the LTE bands/frequencies that your service provider operates on.
+This is almost a full list of global frequencies, however if you wanted to check and be certain, you would first need to check the LTE bands/frequencies that your service provider operates on.
 Usually a quick Google search or Wikipedia article will provide the answer.

 Are 'Unlocked' and 'SIM free' the same thing?